-I’m not sure I’ll be able to make any kind of curry without coconut rice from now on.
+I’m not sure I’ll be able to make any kind of Thai curries with plain rice from now on.

 Do you have an Instant Pot yet?
 It’s so fun hearing about people getting them for the first time!
 The excitement, the initial trepidation, then gingerly trying out a first recipe, and then the relief when their kitchen doesn’t actually explode.